Linear quadratic Chabauty: Linear quadratic Chabauty for -integral points

 Part~\eqref{precise2} follows from~\eqref{eq:height-at-p-infinities}.
 For part~\eqref{precise3}, we recall that $T_q=\{0\}$ for almost all prime numbers $q\neq p$, by Lemma \ref{L:away} \eqref{L:away3}.
 Therefore, all sums in the definition of the set $T$ are finite.
 Further, all $T_q$ are finite by Lemma \ref{L:away} \eqref{L:away2}, and computable, using, for example, algorithms from \cite{Raymond-David-Steffen}, so $T$ is finite and computable.
 For $P\in \mathcal{U}(\Z)$, we have

 Hence the final assertion of part~\eqref{precise3} follows from Lemma \ref{L:away} \eqref{L:away1}. \end{proof} \begin{remark} We can replace $\rho$ by the function

 if no integral point is known; Theorem~\ref{T:QCZ-precise} remains valid in this case. \end{remark} \begin{remark} If $p$ is a prime of good ordinary reduction, then there is a canonical choice for the subspace $W_p$, namely the unit root subspace with respect to Frobenius.
-However, our method works for any complementary isotropic $W_p$; see also the discussion in~\cite[\S3.1, Step (iv)]{p-adicheightsHC}. \end{remark}
+However, our method works for any complementary $W_p$ {that is isotropic with respect to the cup product pairing}; see also the discussion in~\cite[\S3.1, Step (iv)]{p-adicheightsHC}. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{T:QC-integrals-pts-Z}] Suppose that $X/\Q$ satisfies the conditions of Theorem~\ref{T:QC-integrals-pts-Z}.
 Theorem~\ref{T:QC-integrals-pts-Z} follows at once from Theorem~\ref{T:QCZ-precise} and Remark~\ref{r:no-int-point} if the closure of $J(\Q)$ has finite index in $J(\Q_p)$.
 By construction, the function $\rho$ is not identically~0.
 If this condition does not hold, we can use Chabauty--Coleman to compute $X(\Q)$ and thus $\mathcal{U}(\Z)$. \end{proof}